Conveyancing Quality Scheme (CQS)

 Fixtures and Fittings

-If you are buying a property, the seller will complete this list and upon our receipt we will forward this to you for approval.
-Please also ensure that we are informed of any private agreement reached regarding fittings and contents between you and the seller.
+If you are buying a property, the seller will complete the forms mentioned above.
+Please also ensure that we are informed of any private agreement reached regarding fittings and contents and any other matters between you and the seller.

 Before Exchange of Contracts